 - 1. Portable devices like mobile phones and smartphones, laptops and tablets, digital cameras and camcorders, electronic cigarettes, handheld game consoles and torches (flashlights). - 2.
 Li-ion batteries are used in tools such as cordless drills, sanders, saws - 3.
 Electric vehicles. - 4.
-Li-ion batteries are used in telecommunications applications.
+Li-ion batteries are used in telecommunications applications. - 2. (a) What is single electrode potential?
+Derive the Nernst equation for single electrode potential.
+(06 Marks) (CO1, L3)

-3. (a) What are reference electrodes?
-Describe the construction and working of calomel electrode.
-(05 Marks) (CO1, L2)